 How much you should be spending on your SEO and SEM strategy will depend on three factors: the size of your market, the potential profit you are expecting to raise, and the competition.
 If you are a small- or medium-sized enterprise (SME) delivering nationwide, then your budget should logically be higher than an SME with a local reach (say a brand available on an online marketplace versus a mom-and-pop coffee shop.
 The more competitors you have, the more difficult it may be to rank.
 Your current ranking will also affect how much you need to spend.
-Moreover, your total budget will be composed of the SEO and SEM services that you need.
+Moreover, your total budget will be composed of the SEO and SEM services (such as Google AdWords management services) that you need.

 Here are the activities to take into consideration:

 Content creation, on-page and off-page optimisation

 Often, companies are after quick results, or they do not know how to track SEO conversions, so they spend more on search marketing ads.
 Despite the fact that 75% of search traffic is attributed to SEO traffic, only 15% of the marketing budget is allotted for it.
 Meanwhile, SEM accounts for 25% of all search traffic, but it usually takes up to 80% of SEM campaign budgets.

 A lot of marketing experts argue that 50% of SEO and SEM services spending must go to quality content creation.
 As we’ve mentioned in the past, SEO and content overlap, therefore in creating a holistic search marketing strategy, it is important to create valuable blog posts.